 NASA spacecraft rockets toward sun for closest look yet

-CAPE CANAVERAL, Fla. -- A NASA spacecraft zoomed toward the sun Sunday on an unprecedented quest to get closer to our star than anything ever sent before.
+CAPE CANAVERAL, Fla. -- A NASA spacecraft rocketed toward the sun Sunday on an unprecedented quest to get closer to our star than anything ever sent before.

-As soon as this fall, the Parker Solar Probe will fly straight through the wispy edges of the sun's corona, or outer atmosphere, that was visible during last August's total solar eclipse.
-It eventually will get within 3.8 million (6 million kilometers) of the surface in the years ahead, staying comfortably cool despite the extreme heat and radiation, and allowing scientists to vicariously explore the sun in a way never before possible.
+The Parker Solar Probe will fly straight through the wispy edges of the corona, or outer solar atmosphere, that was visible during last August's total solar eclipse.
+It eventually will get within 3.8 million (6 million kilometers) of the sun's surface, staying comfortably cool despite the extreme heat and radiation, and allowing scientists to vicariously explore the sun in a way never before possible.

 No wonder scientists consider it the coolest, hottest mission under the sun, and what better day to launch to the sun than Sunday as NASA noted.

+"I'm just so glad to be here with him," said NASA's science mission chief, Thomas Zurbuchen.
+"Frankly, there's no other name that belongs on this mission."

-The Delta IV Heavy rocket thundered into the pre-dawn darkness, thrilling onlookers for miles around as it climbed through a clear, star-studded sky.
-NASA needed the mighty 23-story rocket, plus a third stage, to get the diminutive Parker probe -- the size of a small car and well under a ton -- racing toward the sun.
+The Delta IV Heavy rocket thundered into the pre-dawn darkness, thrilling onlookers for miles around.
+NASA needed the mighty 23-story rocket, plus a third stage, to get the diminutive Parker probe - the size of a small car and well under a ton - racing toward the sun.

-From Earth, it is 93 million miles (150 million kilometers) to the sun, and the Parker probe will be within 4 percent of that distance at its closest.
+From Earth, it is 93 million miles to the sun (150 million kilometers), and the Parker probe will be within 4 percent of that distance.
 That will be seven times closer than previous spacecraft.

-"Go, baby, go!" project scientist Nicola Fox of Johns Hopkins University shouted at liftoff.

-It was the first rocket launch ever witnessed by Parker, professor emeritus at the University of Chicago.
-He came away impressed, saying it was like looking at the Taj Mahal for years in photos and then beholding "the real thing" in India.

 Nothing from Planet Earth has ever hit that kind of speed.